What Does Contingent Mean In Real Estate? A Complete Guide

 While the seller may welcome offers, they may not be able to accept your offer over the current buyer’s deal.
 In most cases, the seller can’t back out of the contract without risking legal action unless a contingency allows it (like missing the kick-out deadline) or if the buyer backs out of the deal and forfeits their earnest money.

 Contingent houses can exist under a few different types of statuses that qualify them as contingent.
-The multiple listing service (MLS) is a real estate marketing and advertising company that helps home buyers browse listings online.
+The multiple listing service (MLS) is a real estate marketing and advertising database that helps home buyers browse listings online.
 MLS can use different terminology when describing contingent statuses, so we’ll define these terms for you below.

-Continue To Show (CCS)
+Contingent: Continue To Show (CCS)

 Unlike a CCS status, a no-show status means that once a seller has accepted an offer with contingencies, they’ll no longer show the house or accept offers.
 Once the buyer addresses all contingencies, the status will be moved to pending and the closing process can begin.